BryanIheanacho/ActiveDirectory-Managment/README.md

-# Managing Users in Active Directory
+# Creating & Managing Users in Active Directory

 This guide explains how to create a new user and change their password in Active Directory using both the GUI (Active Directory Users and Computers) and PowerShell.